Pipe Stress and Strain: How To Optimize Your Designs

-The most common use for pipes is for fluid conveyance, however pipes are also used for moving gaseous, solid, and semi-solid substances.
-Pipes vary in size, shape, and material depending on what they are transporting, the temperatures they need to withstand and the conditions they will operate in.
+The most common use for pipes is for fluid conveyance.
+However pipes are also used for moving gaseous, solid, and semi-solid substances.
+Pipes vary in size, shape, and material depending on what they are transporting, the temperatures they need to withstand, and the conditions in which they will operate.

 Pipes and pipework are used in industries such as:

 Food and beverage

 Oil and gas

 Why Is Online Simulation with SimScale Needed for Pipe Applications?

 Pipes need to allow flow while withstanding temperature and pressure changes to avoid damage or leakage.
 With computer-aided engineering, material selection, placement, joints, bonding, and fixtures can all be analyzed to see how they will react to external forces.
 The various stresses and strains can be simulated to ensure the pipe will adequately serve its purpose.

 Thanks to the power of the cloud, SimScale has eliminated the high cost of hardware and steep learning curves required by traditional, on-premises tools.
 With SimScale, engineers can: